You need good marketing data to make good decisions. And you need good decisions to grow your small business.

 Like 99% of online marketers, though, you probably end up frustrated because you can’t get clear, ACCURATE answers.
 Without them you’ll run straight into several problems:

-And how can you avoid wasting time trying to correlate the data in multiple spreadsheets
+- And how can you avoid wasting time trying to correlate the data in multiple spreadsheets and complicated reports?

 Compensating for Size